adrian154/blog/public/blogposts/renderer/blogpost.md

 $$P = ue_1 + ve_2$$

-In linear algebra, we say that vectors $e_1$ and $e_2$ *span* the plane.
-What we've just done is created a coordinate system with basis vectors $e_1$ and $e_2$!
-This coordinate system has an important property: for all the points within our triangle, $u + v \leq 1$.
+Essentially, what we have done is create a new coordinate system, one which has a very important characteristic: for all the points within our triangle, $u + v \leq 1$.

-Right now, this coordinate system isn't all that useful.
-After all, it's completely identical to the standard Euclidean plane.
-But here's the trick: we can deform it so that it matches any triangle we want.
+For the example triangle I showed above, this isn't super interesting since the resulting coordinate system is the exact same as the regular Cartesian plane.
+But with a tad more math, we can do this with any triangle we want!

 Let's look at a fancier triangle, with vertices at $(1,1)$, $(2,3)$, and $(3,2)$.